MicrosoftDocs/dataexplorer-docs/data-explorer/query-monitor-data.md

 If the Azure Data Explorer resource is in *tenant-name-a* and Log Analytics workspace is in *tenant-name-b*, use one of the following two methods:

 1. Azure Data Explorer allows you to add roles for principals in different tenants.
 Add your user ID in *tenant-name-b* as an authorized user on the Azure Data Explorer cluster.
-Validate the *['TrustedExternalTenant'](/powershell/module/az.kusto/update-azkustocluster)* property on the Azure Data Explorer cluster contains *tenant-name-b*.
+Validate the *['TrustedExternalTenant'](/powershell/module/az.kusto/update-azkustocluster)* property on the Azure Data Explorer cluster contained in *tenant-name-b*.
 Run the cross-query fully in *tenant-name-b*.

 1. Use [Lighthouse](/azure/lighthouse/) to project the Azure Monitor resource into *tenant-name-a*.